SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ---
 slug: 2022-08-12-3k-github-stars
-title: Celebrating 3,000+ GitHub Stars
+title: Celebrating 3,000+ GitHub Stars 🎉
 author: SeaQL Team
-author_title: Billy Chan
+author_title: Chris Tsang
 author_url: https://github.com/SeaQL
 author_image_url: https://www.sea-ql.org/SeaORM/img/SeaQL.png
 tags: [news]
 ---

-SeaQL is celebrating the milestone of reaching 3,000 GitHub stars 🎉.
+We are celebrating the milestone of reaching 3,000 GitHub stars across all SeaQL repositories!

-This wouldn't have happened without all of your support and contributions, so we want to thank the awesome community for being with us along the way.
+This wouldn't have happened without your support and contribution, so we want to thank the community for being with us along the way.

 ## The Journey

-SeaQL was founded by [Chris](https://github.com/tyt2y3) back in 2020.
-We devoted ourselves into developing open source libraries that help Rust developers in building data intensive applications.
+SeaQL.org was founded back in 2020.
+We devoted ourselves into developing open source libraries that help Rust developers to build data intensive applications.
 In the past two years, we published and maintained four open source libraries: [SeaQuery](https://github.com/SeaQL/sea-query), [SeaSchema](https://github.com/SeaQL/sea-schema), [SeaORM](https://github.com/SeaQL/sea-orm) and [StarfishQL](https://github.com/SeaQL/starfish-ql).
-Each library is designed to fill a niche in existing Rust ecosystem, it's fully extensible and plays well with other Rust libraries.
+Each library is designed to fill a niche in the Rust ecosystem, and they are made to play well with other Rust libraries.

 ### 2020